 Car Accident Compensation

-Bott & Co recover millions of pounds in compensation every year from insurance companies for people injured in car accidents, bus or taxi accidents, for pedestrians hit by road vehicles and for cyclists and motorcyclists.
+Bott and Co recover millions of pounds in compensation every year from insurance companies for people injured in car accidents, bus or taxi accidents, for pedestrians hit by road vehicles and for cyclists and motorcyclists.

 Our highly ethical approach to business has seen us recognised within the industry and by our customers.
 Our highly skilled, experienced car accident solicitors succeed in 99% of cases and 99% of our customers would recommend us to friends and family.